-Collar clips are small metal or plastic clips that are designed to keep your dog securely attached to the sling.
-This way, your dog won’t be free to run off if he jumps out of the bag.
-You don’t want to rely on these clips to keep your dog contained; they should only be used as an emergency backup.
+They help prevent your dog from hopping out and running away.
+But while they’re helpful, you don’t want to rely on these clips to keep your dog contained; they should only be used as an emergency backup.
 Instead, you’ll want to ensure your dog is comfortable riding in the sling and can be trusted to remain inside.

 With these types of slings, you can let your dog stick his head out of the bag, before zipping or cinching it closed behind him.
 This way, he’ll be able to see what’s going on, without being able to jump out easily.

-A few high-quality slings lack adjustable straps, but most of the best models include them so that you can achieve the best fit possible.
+A few high-quality slings lack adjustable straps, but most of the best carrier slings include adjustable straps so that you can achieve the best fit possible.

 To help provide the most comfort possible, some manufacturers install thick cushions or pads in the bottom of the bag.
 This provides your pup with a little bit more comfortable place to rest, and it helps protect the bottom of the sling pocket from your pooch’s claws.

 Finally, you’ll want to stick to carrier slings that have weight limits that exceed your pup’s body weight.

 For example, a lot of sling carriers have 12-pound weight limits.
 So, while your 13-pound Yorkie may only exceed the weight guidelines by a pound, you’ll want to look for one rated for slightly larger pooches.

 Failing to heed weight limits will put your dog at increased risk of injury.

 Basic Safety Guidelines for Using a Dog Sling